orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - Pattern search: High-level/low-level patterns across data.
 How do you guide search for that: That's like a mode on finding things to compress, then later a mode of how to compress it.
 	- How to make the strategies for searching for this configurable too, so this would mean a sub-problem which is not an optimization problem.
 It's an open problem to find all the patterns; how do you benchmark that?
 Quality/compressibility of the found pattern probably.
 	- What makes it a pattern is that we can generate it with from a lower space.
 So repeating is just \*, frequency is just ??
+	- What is training/using an embedding equivalent to in pattern sea

 Another issue is that sine compression like using an autoencoder/decoder is incredibly slow since we can't parallelize the token-dependence.
 How far can you compress without that?